Is Norman Reedus Riding With Dave Chappelle And Considering Superhero Status?

 Finally, Norman Reedus is at the center of baby rumors.
 Some fans are probably wondering why there is so much about Dave Chappelle and Michael Rooker when after all, babies are most important.
 While Wet Paint has reasons for their speculation, it is based on two since-deleted Instagram posts from Diane Kruger.

 Norman Reedus and Diane Kruger are a really hot item these days.
-They have been spotted together and photographed kissing according to Wet Paint.
+They have been spotted together and photographed kissing, according to Wet Paint.
 Then Diane posts a tiny clip of Janis Joplin singing a single line from “Summertime.”

 “Your daddy’s rich and your mama’s good lookin’.”